 I think we can burn up too many “emotional and mental calories” thinking and thinking and thinking (rumination) about these 3 emotional mindsets that can really mess up our day and ultimately our life.

-We can burn up “emotional and mental calories” when our thoughts think about the future with worry, doubt, fear and anxiety.
+We can burn up “emotional and mental calories” when our thoughts think about the future with worry, doubt, fear, and anxiety.
 Our thoughts can focus on the present with emotions of resentment, anger, fear, doubt, impatience, or indifference.
-Our thoughts can turn backwards to the past.
+Our thoughts can turn back to the past.
 That is the direction I’m focusing on today…the past.
 Why?
 Once I learned the origin of the word “regret” is from the French language which means “dead”…I realized I was spending too much energy and time revisiting things that were dead, gone, passed, never to return.
-I needed to learn how to “fast” from the diet of the past and burn my energy calories on enjoying the present and being more forward thinking to better prepare for my future..
+I needed to learn how to “fast” from the diet of the past and burn my energy calories by enjoying the present and being more forward thinking to better prepare for my future.

 I believe there are 3 mindsets that can eat up our time, steal our confidence, blind us to see new possibilities, paralyze us, shame us, keep us in bondage, and create more anxiety, stress, self-loathing, depression and war within ourselves.

 The first one ….The regret of what I DID…(e.g. lied, cheated, quit, procrastinated, abused my body with alcohol, food, or drugs, shopped too much, misjudged a person, impulsive sex or marriage too soon, wasted time on minor things, terminated a pregnancy, gave into peer pressure, left a marriage, job or friendship too soon, missed an opportunity because of not being prepared or on time, acts of selfishness, took my health, time, people, and blessings for granted, sought revenge, held onto grudges, broke trust, broke laws, broke hearts, broke promises, misguided anger and frustrations towards the wrong people, etc.)